DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 3. Open the [EFCore/Console/CS/App.config](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/tree/20.1/EFCore/Console/CS/App.config) file and modify it so that it refers to the same database as the DatabaseUpdater's config file ([EFCore/DatabaseUpdater/App.config](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/tree/20.1/EFCore/DatabaseUpdater/App.config)).

 4. Create a **SecuredEFCoreObjectSpaceProvider** object.
 Create an instance of the EFCoreDatabaseProviderHandler delegate with SqlServer and security extensions.
-It allows you to create **SecuredObjectSpace** to ensure secured data access.
+It allows you to create a secured **IObjectSpace** instance to ensure secured data access.

 	[](#tab/tabid-csharp)